supernovus/lum.dom.js/README.md

   - Used by the `Query` library to build composite lists, and to convert `NodeList` results into `HTMLCollection` results when asked to.
   - Can be easily extended to add other DOM objects without constructors.

-## Thoughts

-This might be overkill for simple web apps, and I'm thinking of writing a new more lightweight library, possibly using [elemental.js](docs/v2-plans/elemental.js) as at least a starting point.
-I'll want to bring a few of the enhancements I've made, particularly in regards to delegated events into the new library.

-I won't get rid of this library as it has its place in testing, but I really think it's overly complicated for most simple uses.

 ## Official URLs